 The following two tabs change content below.

-Tom Power is a 27 year old aspiring sports journalist and assistant editor of NSNO.
+Tom Power is a 28 year old trainee journalist at the City of Liverpool College, and assistant editor of NSNO.